There are 5 basic platforms used to bring forwards into an attacking phase play.

 - the pick and go from the ruck

 this is where 2 forwards bulldoze against the pillar defense to win hard yards.
 Great when your forwards are huge and your backline struggling.

-Terrible when your backs are ready to roll.
+Terrible when defenders are disorganized and your backs are ready to roll.

 - the 9 ball pod

 the forwards (2 to 4 of them) stand flat in front of the 10 for a pass from the 9.

 Great when your forwards run between the defenders and bring in an offload before or after contact.